TOUR TO THE BACHFEST LEIPZIG

 DAY 10, DEPARTURE

 After breakfast everyone will embark on their individual journey home.
-Alternatively, you can join our return shuttle to Eisenach.
+We wish all guests a safe journey home!

 We have developed a sustainable tour concept and pay our tour guides, musicians and local partners fair wages.